LegoSeed/Reviews/README.md

-To seed the database, run (node ./database/seed.js) in your terminal from the from the main directory
+Database requires mongodb with mongoose
+To seed the database: npm seed
+To install dependencies: npm install
+To start server: npm start
+To run react app: npm watch